 Of all the islands in Greece, if you only have time to visit one make sure it’s Santorini.
 Accessible by an airport and ferry Santorini is easily accessible by mainland Greece.

 Known for their whitewashed cube shaped buildings and blue domed roofs sitting atop cliffs overlooking the Mediterranean sea.
 The most famous cliff-top towns are Fira and Oia.
 Both places are perfect for getting lost on back streets and mingling with locals.

 If you can, book a night in one of the many boutique hotels with swim through infinity pools for the ultimate romantic getaway.

 The beaches on the south and eat coasts of Santorini have black volcanic sand and are perfect for swimming.
 There are plenty of wine and food tours to check out, and don’t forget to hike the caldera path between Fira and Oia.
-One of the must see attractions on the island is the Minoan settlement of Akrotiri which was covered in lava after a volcanic eruption.
+One of the must-see attractions on the island is the Minoan settlement of Akrotiri.
+It was covered in lava after a volcanic eruption.

 One of the most popular archeological sites in Greece, Delphi is located just a few hours outside of Athens nestled in the hillside of Mount Parnassus.

-Delphi was dedicated to the god, Apollo and held great significance to the Greeks.
+Delphi is dedicated to the god Apollo and holds great significance to the Greeks.
 It was the seat of Pythia, the oracle.
 People from all over the empire came to Delphi to consult her on important decisions.

 You can visit the site solo or with a tour.
 Some must see spots in Delphi include the Athenian Treasury, the Hippodrome, and the Temple of Apollo.